chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 'a'
 ```

 In fact, a text string is simply a list of individual characters.
-Here\'s a painful way to write a short string, which `ghci` gives back to us in a more familiar form.
+Here's a painful way to write a short string, which `ghci` gives back to us in a more familiar form.

 ```screen
 ghci> a = ['l', 'o', 't', 's', ' ', 'o', 'f', ' ', 'w', 'o', 'r', 'k']